-First, the consciousness requires the representation of semantic structure that includes the self and its relation with the objects.
+First, consciousness requires the representation of a semantic structure that includes the self and its relation with the objects.
 As we noted, it requires deeper levels of abstraction from the primitive sensory information.

-Such an organized system is unlikely to come into existence by random processes alone without the mechanism of selection requiring evolution of modeling and acting subsystems to meet the varying requirements.
+Such an organized system is unlikely to come into existence by random processes alone without the mechanism of selection requiring the evolution of modeling and acting subsystems to meet the varying requirements.

-The complexity of organization of systems evolving over generations or over the lifetimes of their function with the ability to adapt to the dynamical environmental contexts for their sustenance is markedly different from those that arise from a large number of elemental parts forming a complex pattern, function, and structure under certain rules or relations [58][59] [60].
-While the evolved organization of the former acquires functions to meet certain specific purposes even in dynamically changing contexts including those that have never been encountered before, the latter does not.
-While the former may not emerge spontaneously as the paths of evolution is based on variable external selection, the latter may.
-Therefore, the former must possess a capacity to self reorganize in order to model (learn) the dynamically evolving context to control or select appropriate action to meet the evolved goals and to enhance the sustenance.
-Different subsystems that sustain the internal environment in a relatively stable (constant) state within limits, such as homeostasis, may evolve to be autonomous, but the same is not true for external contexts, which can not be comprehensively controlled.
-Therefore, a highly evolved system like human brain must be able to select and follow a coherent action avoiding different subsystems to function at cross purposes detrimental to the very sustenance of the system as a whole [61].
-Creation of a singular abstract notion of self enables an evolutionary process to support function and organization with single objective to optimize, enhance, and preserve the unified r-self that includes critical features of body and mind, rather than conflicting multiples.
+The complexity of the organization of systems evolving over generations or over the lifetimes of their function, with the ability to adapt to the dynamical environmental contexts for their sustenance, is markedly different from those that arise from a large number of elemental parts forming a complex pattern, function, and structure under certain rules or relations[59][60].
+While the evolved organization of the former acquires functions to meet certain specific purposes even in dynamically changing contexts, including those that have never been encountered before, the latter does not.
+While the former may not emerge spontaneously as the path of evolution is based on variable external selection, the latter may.
+Therefore, the former must possess a capacity to self-reorganize in order to model (learn) the dynamically evolving context to control or select appropriate action to meet the evolved goals and to enhance sustenance.
+Different subsystems that sustain the internal environment in a relatively stable (constant) state within limits, such as homeostasis, may evolve to be autonomous, but the same is not true for external contexts, which cannot be comprehensively controlled.
+Therefore, a highly evolved system like the human brain must be able to select and follow a coherent action, avoiding different subsystems functioning at cross purposes detrimental to the very sustenance of the system as a whole[61].
+The creation of a singular abstract notion of self enables an evolutionary process to support function and organization with a single objective to optimize, enhance, and preserve the unified r-self that includes critical features of body and mind, rather than conflicting multiples.
 Even for multi-headed systems, a protocol of messaging must exist to decide precedence, which effectively amounts to a unified system.
-The corpus callosum in human brain also seems to perform the same function.
-Hence, an organism's sustenance may critically depend on a centralized system of decision making with overriding control.
-Such a development naturally requires a representation of a unified self, to which all wants, desires, and contextual details can be mapped, that functionally serves as a comparator of the results of following different action pathways, while allowing the optimal or dominant requirement (goal) to be satisfied.
+The corpus callosum in the human brain also seems to perform the same function.
+Hence, an organism's sustenance may critically depend on a centralized system of decision-making with overriding control.
+Such a need leads to a representation of a unified self, to which all wants, desires, and contextual details are mapped for the evaluation and selection of a suitable course of action for the sustenance of self.
+In addition, with the abilities to follow different action pathways internally, as part of a selection of the most dominant coherence, satisfying optimally the r-wants associated with the r-self, the abstraction of 'self as a controller of action' emerges.